Integrated yoga, meditation, and therapy advancing justice, resilience, and community healing in Kansas City.

 • Debonie Lewis: Principal Investigator/ Yoga Instructor

-• Casey Bodenhausen: Researcher/ Clinical Psychologist
+• Dr. Casey Bodenhausen: Researcher/ Clinical Psychologist

 Person holding a cardboard sign that reads 'We demand justice + change' during a protest or rally, with a blurred background of other people and trees.